A March 5, 2021 Atlantic article is entitled: “There’s No Real Reason to Eat 3 Meals a Day: Your weird pandemic eating habits are probably fine.”

 That said, the cottage industries that have grown up around the texts by the above-noted writers are of value, to the extent that readers are prompted to read the original works.

-Do you need a big breakfast every day?
+Do we need a big breakfast?

 A Feb.
 1, 2019 Global News article is entitled: “You’ve been told breakfast is the most important meal of the day.
 Is it?”